 Other ways the shortage is being addressed include:

 Improving Better Access to Advanced Degrees

-There are now several education programs for bachelor's level nurses can pursue.
-At Herzing University, we offer an MSN track that is gear specifically toward those interested in training future and current nurses and an RN to MSN program designed for registered nurses with an associate degree (ADN/ASN/AASN) looking for the shortest path to earn their MSN degree.
+There are now several online nursing education degree programs nurses can pursue.
+At Herzing University, we offer an MSN in Nursing Education for BSN nurses that is gear specifically toward those interested in training future and current nurses and an RN to MSN program (nurse educator) designed for registered nurses with an associate degree (ADN/ASN/AASN) looking for the shortest path to earn their MSN degree.

 Offer Student Loan Forgiveness

 Many states are providing nurses with student loan forgiveness due to the shortages.
 Reimbursement amounts and qualifications vary by state, but some states that offer loan forgiveness programs include: